 Most people we know swear that ceiling fans won’t truly cool them off.
-In fact, ceiling fans are a helpful addition to a cost-effective comfort plan for you home.
+Ceiling fans are a helpful addition to a cost-effective comfort plan for your home.
 Ceiling fans improve air circulation in your home.
 As a result, the movement of air against your skin triggers evaporation.
 That helps keep you cool!
 Plus, ceiling fans force warmer air away from occupants, which can make you feel as much as eight degrees cooler.

 Efficiently Using Your AC

 If you want to use a ceiling fan, you’re probably looking to save energy costs.
-That’s totally understandable.
+That’s understandable.
 Utility bills can get out of control.
-In the Inland Empire area, 17% of of energy bills are attributed to air conditioning systems.
-But that’s just an average over the course of year.
+In the Inland Empire area, 17% of energy bills are attributed to air conditioning systems.
+But that’s just an average over a year.
 In the summer, up to 70% of your energy bill could be just air conditioning!

 So, if you want to save energy on cooling your home, the first step is to look for tips to reduce your air conditioning usage.
 If you haven’t had your HVAC serviced recently, now might be the time.
 Just like your vehicle, when your air conditioner is properly maintained, it operates better.
 Also, consider installing a programmable thermostat.
 That way you can schedule your thermostat to set back 5-10 degrees when you leave your home for several hours.
 Finally, make sure your change your filter.
 We recommend changing filters every 3 months, or more frequently if you have pets or family members with allergies.